-1,100 residential units x £182.03 = £200,233.00
+145 dwellings x £182.03 = £26,394.00

-Community Services for the Hatfield area are centralised from Queensway Health Centre in Hatfield Town Centre.
-The focus of the S106 would be on the evolving expansion and re configuration project including the installation of a lift.
+Community Services for the Hatfield and Welwyn Garden City areas under which this development falls are centralised from Queensway Health Centre in Hatfield Town Centre.
+The focus of the S106 would be on the continuing expansion and re configuration project that includes installation of a lift with a view to further increasing patient access.

-Mental Health Services for the Hatfield and Welwyn Garden City area are centralised at Roseanne House in Welwyn Garden City.
-The focus of the S106 would be on the evolving expansion and reconfiguration project on that site by taking on additional space with the building.
+Mental Health Services for the Hatfield and Welwyn Garden City areas under which this development falls are centralised at Roseanne House in Welwyn Garden City.
+The focus of the S106 would be on the evolving expansion and reconfiguration project on that site by taking on additional space with the building to increase patient access.